warner/tahoe-lafs/docs/frontends/webapi.rst

- echo "whpepioyrnff7orecjolvbudeu my puppy told me to" >>$NODEDIR/access.blacklist tahoe restart $NODEDIR tahoe get URI:CHK:n7r3m6wmomelk4sep3kw5cvduq:os7ijw5c3maek7pg65e5254k2fzjflavtpejjyhshpsxuqzhcwwq:3:20:14861 -> error, 403 Access Prohibited: my-puppy-told-me-to
+ echo "whpepioyrnff7orecjolvbudeu my puppy told me to" >>$NODEDIR/access.blacklist tahoe restart $NODEDIR tahoe get URI:CHK:n7r3m6wmomelk4sep3kw5cvduq:os7ijw5c3maek7pg65e5254k2fzjflavtpejjyhshpsxuqzhcwwq:3:20:14861 -> error, 403 Access Prohibited: my puppy told me to

-The ``access.blacklist`` file will be checked each time a file or directory is accessed: the file's ``mtime`` is used to decide whether it need to be reloaded.
+The ``access.blacklist`` file will be checked each time a file or directory is accessed: the file's ``mtime`` is used to decide whether it needs to be reloaded.
 Therefore no node restart is necessary when creating the initial blacklist, nor when adding second, third, or additional entries to the list.
 When modifying the file, be careful to update it atomically, otherwise a